Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Heraldic motif of the Entemena silver vase.

-What the Sumerians did first on Earth:
+What did the Sumerians do first on Earth:

 • opened the wheel